 Dear Willow Tree

-You make an old heart young— at 93!
+You make my old heart young— at 93!

-I always marveled over the stories your rings carry
+I still marvel over the stories your rings carry

 The timelines you’ve traveled, the souls you have married.

-A youth plucked from the embrace of your roots
+A loyal heart plucked from the embrace of your roots

 Replanted in a pot full of charcoal and soot.